-Dry chana masala recipe with step by step photos – A quick South Indian style sukhe chole or dry chole recipe to go with rice or chapathi.
-I usually make this delicious restaurant style chana masala which is our family favorite.
-But when i am short of time, this dry chana masala comes to my rescue.
-Chickpeas (chana) are considered to be a health food due to their low glycemic index and high fibre content.
+Dry chana recipe with step by step photos – A quick South Indian style sukhe chole or dry chole recipe to go with rice or chapathi.
+I usually make this delicious Restaurant style chana masala which is our family favorite.
+But when I am short of time, this dry chana comes to my rescue.
+Chickpeas (chana) are considered to be a health food due to their low glycemic index and high fiber content.
 They also reduce the cardiovascular risk and keep the digestive tract healthy.

 The way we cook the chana makes a lot of difference.
 Chickpeas must always be soaked well for at least 8 hrs in lot of water to prevent bloating and to enhance the absorption of the nutrients.

 Soaked chickpeas can also be frozen and used up whenever needed.
 They must be used up within a month else they lose the taste.
 Whenever needed rinse well, pressure cook them with very little water for 1 to 2 whistles or boil them till soft using a pinch of baking soda and turmeric.
 Pressure cooked ones turn out to be soft and mouth melting.